sformosa525@gmail.com

 Artist Statement

 My work is an exploration of the human condition and the intricate connections that shape our experiences.
-I am fascinated by the ways in which people’s lives intersect—how every conversation, habit, and chance contributes to who we become.
-Through expressive line drawings, paintings, and murals, I seek to capture the weight of these moments, celebrating both their complexity and beauty.
+I am fascinated by how people’s lives intersect—how every conversation, habit, and chance contributes to who we become.
+Through expressive line drawings and paintings, I seek to capture the weight of these moments, celebrating both their complexity and beauty.

 Beyond my studio practice, I work at Farrow & Ball in London, Ontario, where I assist people in making design choices and selecting wallpapers.
-This experience has deepened my appreciation for how personal environments reflect identity, further influencing my approach to murals and spatial storytelling.
+This experience has deepened my appreciation for how personal environments reflect identity and curate feeling, further influencing my approach to murals.

 At its core, my art invites us to pause and consider the narratives woven into everyday life—the visible and invisible forces that shape who we are.
 Whether through a canvas, a mural, or a carefully curated space, I aim to highlight the beauty in the details we often overlook.